 Example 1: Dental practice with FAQ schema A dentist in Portland adds FAQ schema to their "Teeth Whitening" service page with 5 common patient questions.
 Their search listing now shows expandable Q&A pairs, taking up 3x the visual space of competitors.
 Clicks to that page jump 35% in 2 months.

 Example 2: HVAC company with LocalBusiness schema An HVAC business adds LocalBusiness schema with service area, hours, and aggregate rating (4.8 stars from 200+ reviews).
-Google displays the star rating directly in organic results — not just in the map pack.
+Google displays the star rating directly in organic results.
+Not just in the map pack.
 The company sees a noticeable increase in calls from organic search.

 Example 3: SaaS blog with Article schema A B2B software company publishes weekly how-to guides.
 After adding Article schema with author information and publish dates, their posts start appearing in Google Discover.
 Traffic from Discover alone adds 15% to monthly organic visits.